pingcap/docs/sync-diff-inspector/sync-diff-inspector-overview.md

 - `chunk num`: The total number of chunks to be checked.
 - `success num`: The number of chunks that have been checked as consistent.
 - `failed num`: The number of chunks that fail the check.
-Check failure might be caused by an error or data inconsistency.
+Check failure might be caused by errors or data inconsistency.
 - `ignore num`: The number of chunks that are ignored for the check.
 If the value of `sample-percent` is smaller than `100`, sync-diff-inspector checks data by sampling, where some chunks are ignored.

 #### Result